Rebel (wrestler): Other media

-Brooks was cast as the lead "badonkadonk" girl in Trace Adkins’ Honky Tonk Badonkadonk music video.
+Brooks was cast as the lead "badonkadonk" girl in Trace Adkins’ "Honky Tonk Badonkadonk" music video.
 Brooks also performed as a backup dancer in Adkins' live performances of the song at the CMT Music Awards and Academy of Country Music Awards (ACMA) shows.
-Brooks appeared in another country music video, for Brooks and Dunn's song, Play Something Country.
+Brooks appeared in another country music video, for Brooks and Dunn's song, "Play Something Country".
 Brooks was cast as one of the "homewrecker"s (female dancers performing in between sketches) on Jeff Foxworthy's Foxworthy's Big Night Out TV show.
 In 2002, Brooks made her acting debut in the short film Sweet Friggin' Daisies.
-Tanea also appeared in the reality television series Full Throttle Saloon, making guest-starring appearances spanning 3 seasons.
+She also appeared in the reality television series Full Throttle Saloon, making guest-starring appearances spanning 3 seasons.
 Brooks played "Teresa Tomkins" in the 2010 short film Hello.
 In 2011, Brooks appeared in the "Mufasa and Tucker" episode of Dog Whisperer with Cesar Millan.